Binter Mediterráneo Flight 8261

-Binter Mediterráneo Flight 8261 (Registration EC-FBC), on 29 August 2001, crash-landed next to the N-340 highway, some 200 metres short of runway 32 at Ruiz Picasso International Airport at Málaga, Spain.
-The captain reported a fire in the aircraft's port engine to Málaga Air Traffic Control while on its final approach.
+Binter Mediterráneo Flight 8261 on 29 August 2001, is a crash that landed next to the N-340 highway, some 200 meters short of runway 32 at Ruiz Picasso International Airport at Málaga, Spain.
+The captain reported a fire in the aircraft's port engine to Málaga Air Traffic Control while on final approach.
 The fire turned out to be a false alarm but, in following the emergency procedures, the First Officer inadvertently shut down both of the aircraft's engines.
 The plane descended, hitting the airport approach lights, and stopping next to the N-340.

 Four of the 47 people on board were killed, including the captain.
 The aircraft was scrapped.

 Take-off and flight

 Binter Mediterráneo Flight 8261 took off at the Melilla Airport at 09:37 CEST on 29 August 2001, with 47 people on board (44 passengers and 3 crew).
 The weather was fine.

 Attempted landing

 During the approach to runway 32 at Málaga, a warning light in the cockpit indicated a fire in the port engine.
 In fact, it was a false alarm, possibly caused by moisture and/or dirt in the circuitry, though the crew did not know this.
 The captain continued the approach, while the co-pilot followed the emergency procedure for an engine fire.
 In the process, he erroneously activated the fire-handles for the right engine as well as the left, causing them both to stop.
 The plane landed some 500 m short of the runway threshold and came to rest against the embankment of the N-340 motorway.
 The pilot did not communicate any information about the emergency in progress to the cabin crew, and consequently passengers were not instructed to assume the brace position prior to impact.

 Three passengers plus the pilot were killed in the accident.